0xabe-io/0xabe-io.github.io/_posts/2016-03-07-Boston-Key-Party-pwn-Complex-Calc.md

 {% endhighlight %}

-The ROP chain used in the Simple Calculator should work on that binary too because the gadgets are the same and located at the same addresses.
+The ROP chain used in the Simple Calculator should work on that binary too because the gadgets are the same and they are located at the same addresses.
 We just need to find a way to trick `free` into believing that the address we give him is a valid chunk.
 For that we need a memory region that is not affected by ASLR and that we can control.

 # Memory region of interest